 - The Board of Directors of the Institute reserves the right to terminate the fellowship award for cause.

-Applications for this position include:
+Applications for this position need to include:

 - A covering letter.